Magic-Lakers Injury Report: Davis Probable, Hachimura Questionable for LA

 Orlando Magic Injury Report

-The Magic have until 1:00 p.m local time to report their injuries ahead of tonight's game.
-This is due to Orlando being on the second night of a back-to-back.

-Paolo Banchero (torn right oblique) is certain to be featured.
-He'll miss his 11th straight game on Thursday evening with the injury he suffered Oct.
+Paolo Banchero (torn right oblique) will miss his 11th straight game on Thursday evening with the injury he suffered Oct.
 30 at Chicago.

-Wendell Carter Jr. is the name to watch for the Magic.
+Carter Jr. is questionable for the Magic.
 Before Wednesday's matchup with the Clippers, the 25-year-old Magic big was listed questionable before being downgraded to out hours before the contest.
 Carter Jr. is working his way back from left foot plantar fasciitis, and it appears a return is imminent.
 Before this road trip, he'd been ruled out well in advance of contests.

 If he were to miss the contest, it'd be his 10th consecutive and 11th overall this year after a stint with right knee tendinitis.